kimvonga/STLF/README.md

 The provided python scripts can be called from the command line.
 To use, check the --help flag.
 The scripts can also be loaded as functions.

-Examples of use can also be found in the Jupyter notebook located under notebooks/.
+Examples of use can be found in a Jupyter notebook located under notebooks/.

 **Access:**